agelostsal/ams-push-server-cli/README.md

-  activate    Activates a subscription on a push server deactivate  Deactivates a subscription on a push server get    Retrieves information about a subscription currently active on the push server health      Performs a health check call help        Help about any command list-many   Retrieves information about a subscription currently active on the push server
+  activate    Activates a subscription on a push server deactivate  Deactivates a subscription on a push server get    Retrieves information about a subscription currently active on the push server get-all   Retrieves information about a subscription currently active on the push server health      Performs a health check call help        Help about any command

 Flags:
   -h, --help         help for this command